Mariamyussuf/brixsport-waiting-list-v4/README.md

 >
 > Brixsports' match feed isn't about passively 'checking scores' like Livescores.
 It's about living the match in real time inside your campus bubble, powered by people who are actually there.

+### Sending Bulk Emails to Existing Users

+If you need to send emails to users who joined before the email system was active, you can use the bulk email script:

+1. Ensure your `.env` file includes all required environment variables
+2. Run `npm run send-bulk-emails`

+See `BULK_EMAIL_INSTRUCTIONS.md` for detailed instructions.

 ## Setup Instructions

 1. Create a free account at [Resend.com](https://resend.com)